 More Help With Taxes in Texas

 Understanding your tax obligations can be confusing.
-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
+So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with Texas tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only Texas taxes, including federal deductions for paying state taxes.
+We can help with your TX taxes, including federal deductions for paying state taxes.

 Prefer a different way to file?
 No problem – you can find Texas state tax expertise with all of our ways to file taxes.

 Can you deduct child support payments from your taxes?
 Learn more from the tax experts at H&R Block.